getodk/build/BUILDING.md

 * Review, approve, and merge open pull requests into the master branch.
 * Tag the master branch with the new version.
 Use the flag `-s` to sign a tag, or `-a` to create an unsigned tag.
   ```
-  git tag -s "0.4.0"
+  git tag -s "v0.4.0"
   git push --tags
   ```
 * Create a new release from the new tag on GitHub and let GitHub auto-generate release notes.
   Mark releases used for testing as pre-release.
 The release bundles the code into an archive, which we'll use for deployment.
-* Pushing a new tag will generate a new Docker image with the same tag.
+* Pushing a new tag beginning with a `v` will generate a new Docker image with the same tag, which can be used alternatively for deployment.

 # Deployment
 This section contains instructions to deploy Build and the related service build2xlsform to a test or production server.